Great Flood of 1862: Current interest

 The storm was not an unprecedented occurrence.
 Geologic evidence has been found that massive floods, of equal or greater magnitude to the 1861–1862 event, have occurred in California roughly every 100 to 200 years.
-The United States Geological Survey has developed a hypothetical scenario, known as the "ARkStorm", that would occur should a similar event occur in modern-day California.
-If such a storm were to occur today, it would probably cause over $725 billion to $1 trillion in damage.
+The United States Geological Survey has developed a hypothetical scenario, known as the "ARkStorm" (named for an atmospheric river event that has the likelihood of occurring once per 1,000 years), that would occur should a similar event occur in modern-day California.
+If such a storm were to occur today, it would probably cause $725 billion to $1 trillion in damage.
 The likelihood of a massive flooding event is estimated to have been increased due to climate change.